NilFoundation/zkLLVM/readme.md

 Rationale, detailed tutorials and references are available at https://crypto3.nil.foundation.

-Developed and supported by Nil Foundation: https://nil.foundation.
+Developed by =nil; Crypto3 and supported by =nil; Foundation: https://nil.foundation.

 All the communication is being processed via GitHub issues.